-Mr. La Grand is the Executive Vice President of Gentex Corporation, and he has held that position for more
+Mr. La Grand is the Executive Vice President of Gentex Corporation, and he has held that position for more than five years.

-Ted Thompson (72) Director since 1987 color-measuring instruments) from May 1989 to September 2001.
+Mr. Thompson was the Chairman of X-Rite, Incorporated, Grandville, MI (a manufacturer of light and color-measuring instruments) from May 1989 to September 2001.
 Mr. Thompson is a Director Emeritus of X-Rite, Incorporated.